brian-silabs/soc-empty-gpd-dmp/README.md

 Ideally, radio scheduler priorities need to be handled so that both protocols can coexist at anytime

 ## Work to be done
-1. Repair NVM - use the BLE one
-2. Radio scheduler priorities need to be handled so that both protocols can coexist
+1. Radio scheduler priorities need to be handled so that both protocols can coexist
-3. Check Low power operation (BLE stack might not see the GPD activity and shut down the device - not tested)
+2. Check Low power operation (BLE stack might not see the GPD activity and shut down the device - not tested)

 ## Notes
 NB: GPD Channel for RX during 1st commissioning phase is always 11 (channel configuration channel)